 Increased exports, jobs, opportunities for companies...
-Find out facts on how globalisation can benefit people and enterprises in the EU.
+Find out how globalisation can benefit people and enterprises in the EU.

 Globalisation creates many benefits and opportunities, as well as challenges.
 The EU aims to make globalisation work by maximising its opportunities and mitigating its negative effects.